TL;DR

 Frequently Asked Questions

-AI in the workplace is software that learns patterns from data and makes predictions or decisions without being explicitly programmed for every scenario.
-In HR, that means tools that screen resumes by learning what successful hires look like, schedule interviews by learning your calendar patterns, or predict turnover by learning who leaves.
+AI in the workplace is software that learns patterns from data and makes predictions or recommendations without being manually programmed for every case.
+In HR, this includes tools that screen resumes based on traits of successful hires, schedule interviews from calendar behavior, and flag turnover risk from employee trends.
+Unlike traditional software that only follows fixed rules, AI adapts based on examples.

 What to Do Next